netlify/gotrue/README.md

   Logout a user (Requires authentication).

   This will revoke all refresh tokens for the user.
-Remember that the JWT tokens will still be valid for stateless auth until they expires.
+Remember that the JWT tokens will still be valid for stateless auth until they expire.

 ## TODO